Spectral characterization of quaternionic positive definite functions on the real line: Preliminaries

 The functional calculus based on the S-spectrum, also called S-functional calculus, is defined as follows. \begin{definition}\cite{Alpay-2016} Let $T$ be a right linear normal operator on a quaternionic Hilbert space $\mathcal{H}$, and $(E_j,J)$ be the spectral system that arises in Theorem \ref{Thm-Spetral-Normal}.
 For any intrinsic slice function $f: \sigma_S(T)\mapsto\mathbb{H}$ with the real component $\mathbf{Re}(f)$ and the imaginary component $\mathbf{Im}(f)$ both bounded and Borel measurable, the S-functional calculus for $f$ is defined by

 for all $x, y\in\mathbb{H}$ \end{definition}

-\begin{remark} The S-functional calculus retains almost all the important properties of the classical functional calculus in complex Hilbert spaces.
-There are two types of functional calculus in quaternionic Hilbert space (see \cite{Ghiloni-2018, Viswanath-1971}) quite similar with the S-functional calculus \cite{Alpay-2016}.
-The functional calculus via intertwining quaternionic PVMs \cite{Ghiloni-2018} and the S-functional calculus \cite{Alpay-2016} are both based on the continuous functional calculus introduced by R. Ghiloni, V. Moretti, and A. Perotti \cite{Ghiloni-2013}.
-The functional calculus via spectral systems \cite{Viswanath-1971} has been established decades earlier than the other two, but no proper notion of quaternionic spectrum appears in \cite{Viswanath-1971}.
-So from our point of view, it may remain to be perfected further. \end{remark}
+\begin{remark} The S-spectrum was discovered by F. Colombo and I. Sabadini in 2006.
+Since then the theory of S-functional calculus developed very rapidly.
+And now it has been quite completed by a series of important contributions (see, e.g., \cite{Alpay-2016,Alpay-2016-2,Colombo-2007,Colombo-2008,Colombo-2009,Colombo-2011}) There are two other types of functional calculus in quaternionic Hilbert spaces (see \cite{Ghiloni-2018,Viswanath-1971}) similar with the S-functional calculus.
+The functional calculus via intertwining quaternionic PVMs \cite{Ghiloni-2018} and the S-functional calculus of unbounded operators \cite{Alpay-2016} are both based on the continuous functional calculus introduced by R. Ghiloni, V. Moretti, and A. Perotti \cite{Ghiloni-2013} as pointed out by their authors.
+The functional calculus via spectral systems \cite{Viswanath-1971} has been established decades earlier than the other, but no proper notion of quaternionic spectrum appears.
+So from our point of view, maybe not very accurate, the S-functional calculus is an elegant completion of the functional calculus via spectral systems. \end{remark}